Treatment for Trichotillomania (Hair-Pulling Anxiety)

-Trichotillomania or hair-pulling anxiety disorder is the recurrent pulling out of your own hair that can occur on any area of the body where hair grows.
-The places that you pull from may also change over time.
-In general, the common places to pull hair include the scalp, eyebrows, eyelashes.
+Trichotillomania, or hair-pulling anxiety disorder, involves the recurrent pulling-out of your own hair.
+This hair-pulling may occur on any area of the body where hair grows, and the locations may change over time.
+Generally, the common places to pull hair include the scalp, eyebrows, eyelashes.
 Less commonly, hair may be pulled from the face, pubic area, and near the rectum.